 How It Feels When the Pain Triggers

-Tips to Prevent Back Pain from Tennis?
+Tips to Prevent Back Pain from Tennis

-Another way to save your spine from injury is by playing on a softer surface such as a clay court.
+Another way to save your spine from injury and discomfort is by playing on a softer surface such as a clay court.
 In most tennis courts, they have Har-Tru, which is a sand-like surface.
-The balls move slower on this court and players do not have to make any sudden movements.
+The tennis balls move slower on this court and players do not have to make any sudden movements.